-This week, a delegation of eight ministers and members of All Souls are in Arizona to gain first-hand experience of what’s happening at the US-Mexico border.
-The participants are Brian Barger, Megan Calvert, Carmen Carrera, Rev. Rob Hardies, Rev. Rob Keithan, Serena Lowe, Marleise Pastore, and Carl Proper.
-Led by the Tucson-based organization BorderLinks in partnership with the UU College of Social Justice, the group is witnessing Operation Streamline (the US government’s no-tolerance program for rapid deportation), walking through the desert to see exactly where people are crossing—and dying, and meeting with local organizations and activists.
-Each day ends with theological reflection on the experience and what can be learned from it.
+This past fall, a delegation of eight ministers and members of All Souls went to Arizona to gain first-hand experience of what’s happening at the US-Mexico border.
+The participants were Brian Barger, Megan Calvert, Carmen Carrera, Rev. Rob Hardies, Rev. Rob Keithan, Serena Lowe, Marleise Pastore, and Carl Proper.
+Led by the Tucson-based organization BorderLinks in partnership with the UU College of Social Justice, the group witnessed Operation Streamline (the US government’s no-tolerance program for rapid deportation), walked through the desert to see exactly where people are crossing—and dying, and met with local organizations and activists.
+Each day ended with theological reflection on the experience and what can be learned from it.

 - This video provides background about the action Faith Floods the Desert, which took place in Ajo, AZ, this summer, in conjunction with the organization No More Deaths.

 - Peter Getzels and Eduardo Lopez’s hour-and-a-half-long film, Harvest of Empire, is a crash-course on the impact, both here and there, of the US government’s interventions in Latin American nations.
 Not surprisingly, people from the countries we harmed the most—including Guatemala, Nicaragua, and El Salvador—still represent the largest groups coming to the United States.

 The Complexity of Identity: “Who Am I?”, by Beverly Daniel Tatum, is a concise and powerful overview of how dominant and nondominant identities are shaped differently.